damienbod/AspNetCoreCsvImportExport/README.md

 ```

-The csv output formatter is implemented using the code from <a href="http://www.tugberkugurlu.com/archive/creating-custom-csvmediatypeformatter-in-asp-net-web-api-for-comma-separated-values-csv-format">Tugberk Ugurlu's blog</a> ans some small adaptions are made.
+The csv output formatter is implemented using the code from <a href="http://www.tugberkugurlu.com/archive/creating-custom-csvmediatypeformatter-in-asp-net-web-api-for-comma-separated-values-csv-format">Tugberk Ugurlu's blog</a> with some small changes.
 Thanks for this.
 This formatter uses ';' to separate the properties and a new line for each object.
 The headers are added tot he first line.

 ```csharp